emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 These two notions of covariance are equivalent because the two types of lifts of a base arrow with fixed domain are equivalent.
-Note that this is not quite an instance of Theorem 4.4 but it's proof, with a very small modification, works here.
+Note that this is not quite an instance of Theorem 4.4 but its proof, with a very small modification, works here.

 ```rzk